DamilolaAhmadu/Fraud_Analysis/README.md

     The company can receive R\$ 60,613,782.88 detecting fraudulent transactions.

-* #### The company receives 5% of each transaction value detected as fraud, however the transaction is legitimate.
+* #### The company receives 5% of each transactions value detected as fraud, however the transaction is legitimate.

     For wrong decisions, the company can receive R\$ 183,866.98.